-Do your kids need to get some energy out while on Remote Learning breaks?
+Do your kids need to get some energy out while on Remote Learning breaks or when they’re stuck inside?
 Use these quick brain break activities for kids to get the wiggles out and help them refocus.

 15 energy busting indoor activities kids will love to do.
 Parents can use these activity ideas whenever the kids have a break at home.
 Teachers can use many of them to get the kids up and out of their chairs while still on Zoom.